4.8 Class Namespaces

 Posn(0, 0)

 There’s a subtlety, however, when definitions within the class body try to refer to the class.
-Unless the reference is sufficiently nested, it can’t work, because the class is not defined until all of the class body forms are processed.
+Unless the reference is sufficiently nested or late enough in the class body, it can’t work, because the class is not defined until enough of the class body forms are processed.

 > class Posn(x, y):